Mott metal-insulator transition in a modified periodic Anderson model: Insights from entanglement entropy and role of short-range spatial correlations: Acknowledgements

 \section{Acknowledgements}

-S.S. acknowledges support from the Science and Engineering Research Board, India (SRG/2022/000495), (MTR/2022/000638), and IIT(ISM) Dhanbad [FRS(175)/2022-2023/PHYSICS].
-A.M. acknowledges support from the Prime Minister's Research Fellows scheme (PMRF ID- 1602706) from MHRD, India.
-We acknowledge valuable discussions with Hanna Terletska and Andrew Mitchell.
+S.S. acknowledges support from the Science and Engineering Research Board, India (SRG/2022/000495),(MTR/2022/000638), and IIT(ISM) Dhanbad [FRS(175)/2022-2023/PHYSICS].
+A.M. acknowledges support from the Prime Minister’s Research Fellowship (PMRF ID- 1602706) from MHRD, India.
+We acknowledge valuable discussions with Hanna Terletska, Andrew Mitchell and Vladimir Dobrosavljevi\ifmmode \acute{c}\else \'{c}\fi{}.